lfarroco/purescript-phaser/README.md

 The code for the examples is available at `/docs/examples`.

+## Reasoning

+Some bindings were created using a scripts that reads Phaser's docs JsDoc and converts the definitions to FFI bindings.
+Because of that, some compromises are made:

+- Optinal parameters are dropped
+Methods and constructors that have optinal parameters allow you to set the remaining properties after the object is created.
+If we included all possible parameters, some objects like `Animation` would require 8 parameters to be created.
+For cases where it is not possible to change the information after the creation, we provide an API using the `Option` type.
+- Reversed keywords receive an `'` suffix
+If a property, method or class have the work `type`, it will be provided as `type'`
+- Parameters that receive multiple arguments will use to the first one If a function acceps `string|string[]`, we will provide `string`.

 ### Compiling the examples

 You can play with each example and compile it with `spago bundle-app`.
 You can also run `make compile-examples` in the root directory to compile all examples.

+### Octals
+Use `toStringAs` to produce octal numbers (`0xffaaee`)

 ### Namespaces